 Merchant Cash Advance Costs, Terms, & Qualifications

 Merchant cash advances are not tax-deductible, nor the payments that are used to pay back the cash advance provider.
-Generally, for loans, the borrower can deduct the cost of interest on the loan.
+Generally, for funding, the borrower can deduct the cost of interest on the funding.
 However, merchant cash advances do not charge interest; instead of cash advances charge fees.

 Merchant cash advances offer benefits to small businesses, including payment schedule – you only pay back your advance when your business makes sales.
 If you have had strong sales but struggle with little or bad credit, a merchant cash advance may be a good option for your business.